 The content of this article was originally published in The Actuary as Simplifying the Complex: How to speak to nontechnical audiences.

 A natural part of anyone’s business career, the further you advance, the broader your audience becomes.
 And that applies to both formal and informal settings.

 As an actuarial student, your primary audience is your boss (an actuary), his or her peers (other actuaries) and your peers (actuarial students).
 For the most part, this group is homogenous and very similar to you.
 Thus, it’s not too difficult to prepare to present information to them.
 You just need to focus on how you want to present the information since, generally speaking, the way you want to present it is the way they want to receive it.
 Said differently, early in your career you already know your audience well.
 This is not true, however, as your career advances and your audience gets more diverse.

 Welcome to the fifth edition of our Underwriting Expert Series.
 Missed the previous articles in the series?
 View them here!
 This week, Senior Underwriter, Karen McLeod, is discussing the link between obesity and cancer.

 This is the fourth edition of our Underwriting Expert Series.
 Make sure to catch up on the rest of the series here.
 This week, Senior Underwriter, GarenMarkarian, explores the opioid crisis, how it impacts the life insurance industry and what life underwriters need to consider when assessing applicants with current or past usage.

 Thanks for tuning into the third edition of our Underwriting Expert Series.
 So far, we’ve covered underwriting mature ages and the impact of legalized marijuana on underwriting.
 This week we are exploring another newsworthy topic that will impact the life insurance industry: genetic testing.

-Welcome to the first edition of our new LOGiQ3 Underwriting Expert Series!
+Welcome to the second edition of our LOGiQ3 Underwriting Expert Series!
 Each week, one of our life underwriters will provide an in depth look at an important topic for life underwriting professionals.